Vai al contenuto

 Ongoing projects

 Untreated or partially treated wastewater may contain excessive concentration of pathogens that can enter water bodies and pose risk to human health.
 It is important to understand the fate of pathogens in soil to formulate best practices of wastewater reuse in agricultural fields.
-In this project, we are developing and implementing a transport model coupled with bio-geochemistry to predict the transport of pathogens in unsaturated soils under variable conditions.
+In this project, we are developing and implementing a transport model coupled with bio-geochemistry to predict the transport of pathogens in unsaturated soils under variable flow and chemical conditions.
 The project is a collaborative effort involving several researchers throughout Italy, including the University of Pisa, the University of Bari, the University of Catania, as well as CNR-IRSA in Bari.
 The project is funded by the Ministry of University and Research.

 Recent studies have shown that nanoplastic particles (NPs) can travel without retardation in soil and water and accumulate other contaminants onto their surface and within their porous structure such as: heavy metals, persistent organic molecules, and pharmaceutical behaving as contamination vectors around the planet.
 In this project, experiments and modeling activities are carried out to create a model of NPs transport coupled with bio-geochemistry to understand co-transport of NPs in reactive porous media.
 Laboratory experiments using microfluidic and column-flood systems are performed on selected types of NP materials and under well-controlled laboratory conditions resembling natural aquatic environment.
 The project is funded by the University of Padua.